 Lest one think my previous disparaging remarks were limited to theology, let me turn them toward my own field, philosophy.
 Jean Piaget (1896 – 1980) was one of the most important intellectuals of the twentieth century and a scholar of philosophy, psychology, and biology.
-In the mid-twentieth century Piaget penned a wonderful little book entitled: “The Insights and Illusions of Philosophy.”
+In the mid-twentieth century, Piaget penned a wonderful little book entitled: “The Insights and Illusions of Philosophy.”

 Piaget’s lifelong interest—the reason he devoted decades to studying the intellectual development of children—was in articulating a biological epistemology.
-Piaget’s early intellectual experiences with Bergson and Spencer left him convinced that speculation uniformed by science was intellectually dishonest.
+Piaget’s early intellectual experiences with Bergson and Spencer left him convinced that speculation uninformed by science was intellectually dishonest.
 (This is reminiscent of Bertrand Russell saying: “A philosopher who uses his professional competence for anything other except a disinterested search for truth is guilty of a kind of treachery.”)
 Speculation, based on intuition and introspection, has no epistemological justification in making claims about empirical facts.
 Needless to say, he saw such speculation as a hallmark of philosophy.
-He clearly expressed his disdain toward philosophical speculation:
+He clearly expressed his disdain for philosophical speculation:

 It was while teaching philosophy that I saw how easily one can say … what one wants to say … In fact, I became particularly aware of the dangers of speculation … It’s a natural tendency.
 It’s so much easier than digging out facts.
 You sit in your office and build a system.
 It’s wonderful.
 But with my training in biology, I felt this kind of undertaking was precarious.”1

 Philosophical speculation can raise questions, but it cannot provide answers; answers are found only in testing and experimentation.
 Knowledge presupposes verification, and verification attains only by mutually agreed-upon controls.
 Unfortunately, philosophers do not usually have experience in inductive and experimental verification.